 Day 7: Naxos Archaeological Tour

 This morning, you'll journey into the past with an excursion to the Gyroula archaeological site, close to the village of Sangri and an important Naxos landmark.
 Visit a sanctuary where deities of fertility were worshipped, particularly the goddess Demeter, or a two-aisled Ionic temple.
-The temple was constructed in 530 BC, during the tyranny of Lygdamis, and represents a precursor of classical Athenian architecture.
+The temple was constructed in 530 BCE, during the tyranny of Lygdamis, and represents a precursor of classical Athenian architecture.

 You'll also visit the Portara, the entrance to the Temple of Apollo.
-Construction on the temple began in the 6th century BC but was never finished.
+Construction on the temple began in the sixth century BCE but was never finished.
 The still-standing entranceway has become one of the hallmarks of the island.
 You can find it on the islet of Palatia, just over a causeway from the heart of Naxos Town (Chora).
+After some beach time in the afternoon, don't miss the chance to watch a sunset at the Portara.
+Stroll back into town for dinner and take it easy at To Souvlaki tou Maki, one of the favorite souvlaki spots on the island.

-Day 8: Naxos to Athens and Depart
+Day 8: Return to Athens, Depart

 Say farewell to the islands